Solvable and Nilpotent Matroids: Realizability and Irreducible Decomposition of Their Associated Varieties: Nilpotent matroids

-In this subsection, we introduce \textit{weak-nilpotent} matroids.
-In Proposition~\ref{24}, we will show that for a weak-nilpotent matroid $M$, the dimension of liftings of a realization to a collection in $V_{\mathcal{C}(M)}$ is constant, independent of the realization or the point of lifting.
+In this subsection, we show that for a nilpotent matroid $M$, the dimension of liftings of a realization to a collection in $V_{\mathcal{C}(M)}$ is constant, independent of the realization or the point of lifting.
 We will use this result to construct polynomials in the ideal of matroid varieties in Theorem~\ref{25}.